The Black Russian Terrier is a rare dog breed throughout Europe and Russia.

 There were times when the Russians felt like the Americans might invade their territory.

-To prevent this, they wanted to make sure that they had a powerful guard dog that could protect their home turf.
+To prevent this, they wanted to ensure they had a powerful guard dog that could protect their home turf.

 Today, the Black Russian Terriers are still being produced in the same place they came from.